anthonyzurke/project-3/README.md

 ### Necessary Deliverables / Submission

-- Code and executive summary must be in a clearly commented Jupyter Notebook.
+- Code must be in at least one clearly commented Jupyter Notebook.
+- A readme/executive summary in markdown.
-- You must submit your slide deck.
+- You must submit your slide deck as a PDF.
 - Materials must be submitted by **10:00 AM on Friday, October 23rd**.

 ---